2020 NFL Mock Draft Combine Edition: Picks 17-32

 - 29) Tennessee Titans

 - Tennessee possesses one of the most hard-nosed, tough defensive units in all of football.
 However, they could stand for an upgrade on the edge of their defense.
 No Titans player recorded more than five sacks in 2019.
-Okwara offers double-digit sack upside and was a tackles for loss maven during his time at Notre Dame.
+Gross-Matos offers double-digit sack upside and showed his explosion at the combine, ranking 4th amongst all d-linemen in the vertical.

 - 30) Green Bay Packers